Most Common Breast Augmentation Risks

 Breast Implant Illness

-It’s difficult to draw definitive conclusions about breast implant illness, but fortunately, it is rare.
+It’s difficult to draw definitive conclusions about this implant illness, but fortunately, it is rare.
 Breast implant removal generally results in a reduction or eradication of symptoms.

 Breast Implant Associated Lymphoma